super-cache-money/expressive-api/README.md

 Your feature suggestions and pull requests are welcome on [the repo](https://github.com/super-cache-money/expressive-api).

 PS: Dear [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example),
-Your sick boilerplate inspired some of what's baked into this.
+your sick boilerplate inspired some of what's baked into this.
 Thank you!